liquity/ChickenBond/README.md

 - **Initial bootstrap period**.
 Both shifters are disabled for an initial period  post-launch (currently set to 90 days - the final value is TBD).
 As a result, all system funds remain in B.Protocol for this initial period.
 - **bLUSD supply must be > 0**.
 There must be a non-zero supply of bLUSD for shifters to work.
 This ensures that all system funds remain deposited in B.Protocol before the first Chicken In.
+- **Funds deposited in Curve must never exceed the Permanent bucket size**.
+This guarantees that the system always offers a yield greater than that earned by a pure B.protocol deposit.

 ### Shifter countdown period and shifting window